 How to spot it: Your invoice has Tax: 19% €3.80 but no customer VAT number, and the “Bill to” line shows only your name, no company name.

-2. Business VAT number entered but never validated against VIES
+2. Business VAT number entered but never validated (or later removed)

-A business profile with an EU VAT number triggers reverse-charge (no VAT added, you self-account).
-But OpenAI must validate the number against the EU VIES service.
+A business profile with an EU VAT number triggers reverse charge (no VAT added, you self-account).
+But OpenAI / Stripe validates the number against the EU VIES service.
 If validation failed silently, the profile reverts to consumer treatment.
+Worse: OpenAI’s billing terms state that if a Tax ID is later found to be invalid, it may be removed from the account at any time and VAT charged on subsequent invoices — so a number that worked once can quietly stop working.

 How to spot it: You entered a VAT number weeks ago, but the latest invoice still has local VAT added.
-Check Settings → Billing → Tax ID — if the badge says Unverified or the field is blank, validation failed.
+Open the Stripe billing portal (Settings → Account → Payment → Manage) and check the Tax ID field — if it is blank or the saved value differs from what you typed, validation failed or the number was stripped.

 3. UK VAT number entered after Brexit transition

-UK VAT numbers (prefix GB) are no longer validated through EU VIES.
-They go through HMRC’s separate validation.
+UK VAT numbers (prefix GB) are no longer validated through EU VIES — GB numbers are not in VIES at all post-Brexit.
+They go through HMRC’s separate checker.
 Some older signup flows still treat GB as EU and behave inconsistently.

 How to spot it: UK Ltd customer entered GB123456789, invoice still shows 20% VAT.
 Or it shows zero VAT but with no reverse-charge note, which HMRC will flag.